Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Benchmark

 For each problem, we use the validation tabular dataset and choose the best trained SR model $f_\text{pred}^{*}$ from $\mathcal{F}$, a set of the trained models by a given method respect to Eq. (\ref{eq:relative_error})

-where $X_i$ indicates the $i$-th row of the validation tabular dataset $X$.
+where $X_{\text{val}, i}$ indicates the $i$-th row of the validation tabular dataset $X_\text{val}$.

-Notice that while we proposed in Section~\ref{subsec:metrics} a normalized edit distance between estimated and true equation trees, such true equations will not be available in practice, especially when using symbolic regression methods for scientific discovery.
+In our \ourproblem-Feynman, we provide true equations as part of test datasets besides tabular data for benchmark purposes.
+In real-world applications, however, only observed samples (\emph{e.g.}, tabular data) are available for training, validation, and test.
+Notice that similar to the solution rate proposed in~\citep{la2021contemporary}, normalized edit distance (NED) requires both the predicted and true equations.
 For this reason, we use the geometrical distance between predicted values against a validation tabular dataset to choose the best model obtained through hyperparameter tuning.
-Using the best model per method, we compute the normalized edit distance to assess the method.
+Using the best model per method, we compute the normalized edit distance to assess the given method.